gorhom/react-native-bottom-sheet/CONTRIBUTING.md

 - `yarn test`: run unit tests with Jest.
 - `yarn example start`: start the Metro server for the example app.
 - `yarn example android`: run the example app on Android.
+- `yarn example:pod`: install pods for the example app.
 - `yarn example ios`: run the example app on iOS.
+- `yarn example:expo ios`: run the example app in Expo Go on iOS.
+- `yarn example:expo android`: run the example app in Expo Go on Android.

 ### Sending a pull request